 1. Choosing Between Niche Appeal or Diversification for Consistency

-The niche appeal strategy is popular with photographers who specialise in one field.
+The niche appeal marketing strategy is popular with photographers specializing in one field.
 Niche appeal means creating a brand that appeals to a particular demographic.

 This can be a color scheme, a style, or subject matter.
-Anything that is characteristic of your brand in an obvious way works.
+Anything characteristic of your photography business in an obvious way works.

 But for this strategy to work, all your social media content must follow it.
 It must be tailored to represent a very recognizable and particular aesthetic.

 The downside is that you might find yourself stuck in your niche with insufficient clients interested in your offering.
 Here’s where a diversification strategy might prove more helpful.
 With diversification, you can attract a larger number of followers.

-You’ll be offering a large variety of photography if you choose to diversify.
-This is what I do.
-Your appeal is that you do everything, and that you can adapt to any client request.
+You’ll offer a large variety of photography if you choose to diversify.
+Your appeal is that you do everything and can adapt to any client request.
 Your social media feed can encompass all the different work that you do.